-However, if you’re a serious camper your air mattress criteria will differ.
-You will want something that is easy to carry, light and quick to inflate without the need of a power source.
-For kids’ sleepovers you could probably make do with a basic single air mattress or mat.
-To avoid any faffing around with extra bedding, look for air beds that come with pillows built in, or even sleeping bags.
+Depending on what you’ll be using your new air bed for, we have got something for everyone.
+If you’re a serious camper your air mattress criteria will differ seeing as you will want something that is easy to carry, light and quick to inflate without the need for a power source.
+For kids sleepovers, you could probably make do with a basic single air mattress or mat.
+For use by adults and indoors, you’ll want to opt for something self-inflatable and super comfortable so as to avoid any sore backs in the morning.
+Look out for air beds that come with extra bedding, pillows built-in, or even sleeping bags.

 Prefer a softer or firmer mattress to your partner?
 This air mattress may be for you, because of its dual chambers.
 Using the dual-controls you can inflate or deflate your own side of the bed to suit your needs.
 This means no more compromising on comfort – or rolling into the middle of the bed and waking each other up.
 Made from strong PVC this air mattress is robust and virtually puncture resistant.

-It also features an airtight double lock valve system which locks in air two ways.
+It also features an airtight double lock valve system that locks in air two ways.
 This means it is almost leak-proof.
 You will need a separate pump to inflate it but Coleman offer a good range depending on your usage.
-Choose from battery powered, rechargeable, mains operated or one you can connect to your car cigarette lighter socket.
+Choose from battery-powered, rechargeable, mains operated or one you can connect to your car cigarette lighter socket.
 That will also come in handy for pumping up beach toys and other inflatables if you take it camping.

 This is an extremely comfortable air bed for two and the velvety finish means you can lie straight on it – no sheets required.